On intelligent design: becoming a more scientific designer

 Making these design decisions is normally arrived at by making assumptions, which are based on past use cases.
 That’s when you pluck that tried and tested design pattern off the shelf.

 From talking to fellow designers and developers, intuition, gut feeling and assumptions play a large part of what we do.
 Assumptions drive us on.
 It’s the starting point for logic.
 It creates our hypothesis, with which we can test these initial assumptions.

 As David C Brown says, “it’s clear that assumptions must be included in Design Rationale, as explicit assumptions can be part of the reason for a design decision.”

 As experienced designers, we know what design patterns to use, what works best, don’t we?
-We’ve been around long enough, read enough A List Apart articles to see how inputs should behave in online forms, where to place navigation, and how to create hierarchy of information.
+We’ve been around long enough, read enough A List Apart articles to see how inputs should behave in online forms, where to place navigation, and how to create a hierarchy of information.
 Yet as users get more experienced, patterns get old, and it’s very easy to slip behind.